Steve Bannon was deplatformed. An obscure media mogul keeps him on the air.

 A since-deleted online bio cites Sigg’s long record in advertising and television media, including at a firm conducting sales for Dish, whose revenue he helped expand by $250 million before leaving in 2004.
 A year later, Sigg pleaded guilty to bank fraud as part of what authorities described as a multimillion-dollar mortgage fraud scheme.
 Sigg falsely verified someone’s employment for a loan application and received a $1,000 check for his role, according to a plea agreement.
 He was ordered to pay restitution and sentenced to five years of supervised release.

-By that time, Sigg had faced a host of legal problems stretching back decades, according to Colorado court records, including drug, assault and harassment charges, as well as civil claims involving disputes over money.
+By that time, Sigg had faced legal problems stretching back decades, according to Colorado court records, including drug, assault and harassment charges, as well as civil claims involving disputes over money.
 Between 1997 and 2010, he amassed more than $235,000 in unpaid federal taxes, according to a lien filed against him in January 2012 and withdrawn within weeks.

 Later in 2012, Sigg’s family came under a public spotlight when his 17-year-old son, Austin, kidnapped, killed and dismembered a 10-year-old girl.
 He was sentenced to life in prison.
 The elder Sigg said at the time, “This horrible event is a tragedy for both the families, as well as the community.”

 At least two of Sigg’s adult children now work for his company, Performance One Media, which was registered in Colorado in 2006, records show, a year before his old firm filed for bankruptcy protection.
-His daughter handles human relations, according to current and former employees, and his son works with Real America’s Voice, a Performance One subsidiary.
+His daughter handles human resources, according to current and former employees, and his son works with Real America’s Voice, a Performance One subsidiary.
 They did not respond to requests for comment.
-A former employee said, “You can’t go to HR because it’s the owner’s daughter you’d be talking to.”
+A former employee said, “You can’t go to HR, because it’s the owner’s daughter you’d be talking to.”

-Bannon, who was charged with contempt of Congress last fall after defying a Jan.
+Bannon, who was charged with contempt of Congress this past fall after defying a Jan.
 6 committee subpoena, said he was untroubled by Sigg’s criminal record, calling him and his business partners “scrappers from the cable business.”

 In his bio, Sigg presented himself not as a scrapper but as a savant with “unprecedented standards.”
 For years, he specialized in weather news, not politics, marketing a Performance Once subsidiary, WeatherNation TV, as an alternative to the Weather Channel.
 To satisfy its audience, WeatherNation avoids discussion of climate change in its forecasting, said current and former employees, with one saying, “They’re conscious of catering to people who don’t want to hear about climate change.”

 When DirecTV dropped WeatherNation in 2018, Sigg accelerated his move to digital platforms and search for other content, said a former employee.
 “You could call them highly entrepreneurial,” said a person who met with Sigg’s team at the time.
 “They were thinking, 'We’re going to get every church in America on our network.’
-Church didn’t work out but then they were like, 'Hey, we could do this news thing if we can find the right niche.’”
+Church didn’t work out, but then they were like, 'Hey, we could do this news thing if we can find the right niche.’ ”

 The niche they chose was at odds with their previous political giving.
 Sigg had donated tens of thousands of dollars to Democrats including Sens.
 Charles E. Schumer of New York and Dianne Feinstein of California, federal records show.
 Performance One Media’s chief operating officer, Robert Schwartz, gave $2,700 to Hillary Clinton’s campaign in 2015.